titu1994/Image-Super-Resolution/README.md

 On the CPU, extremely high resolution images of the size upto 6000 x 6000 pixels can be handled if 16 GB RAM is provided.
 It may be better to use high scaling factor for such large image (such as s = 4 or even 8), since images will be split into multiple subimages and processed one by one.
 Obviously this will produce extremely large images (24000 x 24000 or 48000 x 48000) which may not fit in memory thus an optimal setting must be found manually.

+Due to image splitting, processing and then merging, there are some visible mergeing artifacts remaining.
+I am attempting to find a method to merge the images without these sharp boundaries for each shard of the image.

 Denoiseing Auto Encoder requires MaxPooling and subsequent UpSampling of the input.
 Since there are 2 MaxPooling and 2 UpSampling layers, therefore the image size must be multiples of 4.
 In case the image size is not a multiple of 4, the image will be auto scaled to the nearest approximation of required size and then Denoiseing Auto Encoder upsampling will be performed.

 ## Examples
 There are 14 extra images provided in results, 2 of which (Monarch Butterfly and Zebra) have been scaled using both bilinear, SRCNN, ESRCNN and DSRCNN.